turbosquid/gloon/README.md

 ## Routing to the the correct container on a VM or remote host

-## Building it
+## Building gloon

+`gloon` is build with [gb](https://github.com/constabulary/gb), but you can build it with vanilla go.
+All dependencies are vendored under `vendor/`.

-You may find it helpful to set your GOPATH to the project directory:
+To begin, you may find it helpful to set your GOPATH to the project directory and vendor directory.
+You *must* do this to build with `go build`:

     export GOPATH=$GOPATH:`pwd`:`pwd`/vendor

+To build with gb, simply run `gb` in the project root.
+To build with go, change to `src/gloon` and run `go build`

+With either method, set GOOS and GOARCH if desired to cross-compile for specific OS/Arch types.